openscope/openscope/documentation/commands.md

 _Syntax -_ `AAL123 taxi [Runway]`

 ## Arrival commands
-These commands are only used by aircraft arriving at a selected airport.
+These commands are only used by arriving aircraft.

 ### Descend via STAR
 _Aliases -_ `dvs`